Website accessibility statement for South Oxfordshire District Council

 Many of our older PDFs and Word documents don’t meet accessibility standards.
-For example, they may not be structured so they’re accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).
+For example, they may not be structured so they’re accessible to a screen reader, which doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value), and/or they do not have a set default language, which doesn’t meet WCAG 2.1 success criteria 3.1.1.

 The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old PDF newsletters, posters or campaign materials that might still be published and accessed through our website.

 We’re working to fix the issues outlined in The Shaw Trust accessibility report.

 We continually monitor the accessibility compliance of our site and have weekly automated updates.
 Improving our site is part of the Communications Team’s daily work.
 We are creating a training programme for colleagues and web editors to ensure content for the website meets accessibility criteria.